Magnushhoie/bash_search/README.md

 # bash_search

-Personal note-taking system with search and edit directly in terminal, with combination of extremely powerful fuzzy search functions using fzf (https://github.com/junegunn/fzf) for searching and interactive with content in any folder.
+Personal reference and note-taking system with search and edit directly in terminal.
+Includes combination of extremely powerful fuzzy search functions using fzf (https://github.com/junegunn/fzf) for searching and interacting with content in any folder.

 ### Example of use: